zynksoftware/Zynk-Workflow/_docs/Magento-V2-Connector/Uploading-Tier-Prices-to-Magento-V2.md

 ## Fail File
 _Required_
-The XML file to save failed tier price uploads to.
+The XML file to save failed tier price imports to.
 The data will be written in the same format as the input file.

 ## Input File
 _Required_
-The XML file containing the tier prices to upload in Magento.
+The XML file containing the tier prices to import in Magento.

 ## Success File
 _Required_
-The XML file to save successful tier price uploads to.
+The XML file to save successful tier price imports to.
 The data will be written in the same format as the input file.

 ## Store View Code
 _Required_